 Receiving your credit report and checking your score and other information won’t negatively affect your credit score.
 However, as mentioned in the previous section, there are soft and hard inquiries.

 Asking for your own credit report is an example of a soft inquiry.
 Another example is when a company reviews your lending account.
 This type of inquiry does appear on your credit report for up to two years, but it doesn’t affect your credit score.

-Hard inquiries can affect your credit score.
-However, for large purchases, such as for a house or mortgage, you can feel comfortable looking around for the best offer since, typically, all loan requests you make between 14 and 45 days are all counted as one single hard inquiry.
+A hard credit inquiry can negatively affect your credit score.
+However, for large purchases, such as for a house or mortgage, you can feel comfortable looking around for the best offer since, typically, all loan requests you make between 14 and 45 days are counted as one single hard inquiry.

 The Importance of a Credit Report